Peteskis/Project-Gorgon-Chat-log-viewer/README.md

+I built this as I wanted ways to search and get notifications from chat in tells/trade items etc while on the Arisetsu Server
 # Project Gorgon Live Chat log viewer
 ( New Live version 1.2 Beta is now added: includes text-to-speech and defined search fields to trigger TTS based on specific text, player names, or channel names, ++)
 I will add a Youtube vid soon to show how easy it is to use.

 Special thanks to https://www.twitch.tv/zewtastic  for giving me more ideas to implement.